radoosredkar/web_collector/README.md

 Finding apartments of intrest on various web sources

 TODO:
-- Check how to add secrets to alembic

 - Is it safe to injec secrets to env on build?
 - check redis sessions
 - add cleaning of records, or better archieving